Legend101Zz/caravan-docs/docs/introduction/README.md

 In the following sections, we'll dive deeper into Caravan's structure and key concepts, providing you with a solid foundation for working with this powerful toolkit.

 <CodeSandbox id="caravan-intro-example-xyz123" />

-(Note: Replace "caravan-intro-example-xyz123" with an actual CodeSandbox ID once you've created an example)